 Elongate the Exhalation

 Lengthening your exhales can help calm the nervous system.
+The best cbd oil can also promote relaxation to help your body calm down.
 Think of a yawn or sigh and the resulting calm experienced by taking that extended breath.
 Start with a 4:6 ratio of inhale counts to exhale counts.
 That is, in your mind count to 4 (about 4 seconds) as you breathe in through the nose, and count to 6 (about 6 seconds) as you breath out through the mouth.
 You can play with different ratios, and even hold the top of the inhalation, before release that sigh an exhalation.
 Ahh…..

 Body Scan or Guided Foot to Head, and Head to Toe Awareness Relaxation